What are the advantages and disadvantages of having an e-business?

 They want to know what type of business they can invest in to make money.

-These type of questions often lead me to tell them the advantages and disadvantages of e-business.
-So I have decided to spell it out for you all here.
+Some are even specific and want to know what type of online or e-business they can do to make money.
+These questions often lead me to tell them the advantages and disadvantages of e-business.
+So I have spelt it out for you all here.